 The topology optimization process is fully automated; there is no human intervention leading the design astray as with traditional FEA methods.
 The result is a high-performance, lightweight triple clamp like no other.
 A precise steering feel and smoother fork action is achieved through targeted stiffness in multiple directions and increased strength gives peace of mind in demanding riding conditions.

 Stock Yamaha clamps, on the other hand, are adequately stiff in torsion as-is, but very heavy and not very comfortable.
 Our design goals for the Yamaha clamps were to maintain the stock torsional stiffness, increase flex longitudinally, and reduce as much weight as possible.
-In the end, our Yamaha clamps did just that: idealized stiffness, higher strength, and nearly a full pound lighter than stock!
+In the end, our Yamaha clamps did just that: idealized stiffness, higher strength, and a half pound lighter than stock (Gen3 Pro model with bar mounts)!

 Performance Details and Features

 Multiple design details add to the performance of the Luxon clamps.
-Our triple clamps feature opposing fork tube clamps to eliminate the slippage experienced with many other designs.
-Integrated mounting points eliminate brackets and other band-aid fixes used by other companies.
+All of our triple clamps feature opposing fork tube clamps (top and bottom clamps are opposite) to minimize the slippage experienced with many other designs.
+The Gen3 Pro lineup comes with adjustable offset, adjustable stiffness, and the bores are precision machined post anoidize.
+(Read more about the Gen3 clamps here.)

-The upper and lower clamps are the star of the show, but we don't ignore the rest of the assembly.
+The upper and lower triple clamps are the star of the show, but we don't ignore the rest of the assembly.
 Everything is engineered for performance.
-The lower bar mount bridge is also topology optimized and a one-piece design dramatically stronger than stock, making twisted bars a thing of the past.
-The bar mounts are also rubber mounted to reduce vibration and reversible for adjustable reach.
-Grade 5 titanium bolts come standard for further weight savings without sacrificing strength and we only use OEM or high-quality OEM equivalent (SKF, NTN, Timken, etc.) bearings and seals.
+Grade 5 titanium bolts come standard on our Pro clamps for further weight savings without sacrificing strength, and we only use OEM or high-quality OEM equivalent (SKF, NTN, Timken, etc.) bearings and seals across all of our products.

 Manufacturing and Quality